-Arnold Schoenberg was a Jewish-Austrian composer who is often described as the “father of modern music”.
+Arnold Schoenberg was a Jewish-Austrian composer who is often described as the “father of modern music.”
 He is best known for developing the Twelve-Tone Method of Composition, a broad departure from the romantic style of the late nineteenth century.
-Born in 1874 in Vienna to a middle-class family, Schoenberg began studying the violin at eight while also experimenting with composition.
-He received little formal training in composition; and learned by mimicking the music he loved.
+Born in 1874 in Vienna to a middle-class family, Schoenberg began studying the violin at eight and also began experimenting with composition at the same time.
+He received little formal training in composition; he learned mostly by mimicking the music he loved.

-In the years that followed, he continued composing and teaching, and even wrote a book entitled Harmonielehre [Theory of Harmony, (1911)].
-Meanwhile, his works grew more avant-garde, further shifting music from its traditional tonality.
+In the years that followed, he continued composing and teaching, and even wrote a book entitled Harmonielehre (Theory of Harmony, 1911).
+Meanwhile, his works grew more avant-garde, shifting music further from traditional tones.
 In the 1920s, he developed the Twelve-Tone Composition Method, in which musical phrases are not unified by a traditional key based on seven tones, but rather are related to a sequence of twelve tones.
-In 1926 Schoenberg reached what many regard as the peak of his career when he was appointed Director of a composition class at Berlin's Prussian Academy of Arts.
-Sadly, he was forced to flee in 1933, due to the rise of Nazism.
+Schoenberg's subsequent appointment as Director of a composition class at Berlin's Prussian Academy of Arts in 1926 marked what may be regarded as the peak of his career.
+Sadly, in 1933 he was forced to flee due to the rise of Nazism.

-And though worked tirelessly to help family members and friends escape the Nazis- his brother Heinrich died from wounds suffered in a Nazi prison, and numerous other family members also were murdered.
-After the war, Schoenberg composed the work “A Survivor from Warsaw”, which has become perhaps the most often performed musical work that commemorates the Holocaust.
+After a brief stint in France and Boston, in 1934 Schoenberg settled in Los Angeles, where he held teaching positions at both USC and UCLA.
+Though he had converted to Christianity some 35 years earlier, the final period of his life marked a return to Judaism.
+Schoenberg worked tirelessly to help family members and friends escape the Nazis.
+His brother Heinrich died from wounds suffered in a Nazi prison in Salzburg, Austria.
+Numerous other family members also were murdered.
+After the war, Schoenberg composed the work “A Survivor from Warsaw,” which has become perhaps the most often performed musical work commemorating the events of the Holocaust.